 To do that, the Supplier / Network Operator composes an ‘Update Security Credentials’ Service Request (SRV 6.15.1) and sends it to the DCC.

-The DCC receives the Service Request, completes Critical Service Request processing and sends an ‘Update Security Credentials’ (CS02b) Command to the Device.
+For SMEST2+ Devices, the DCC receives the Service Request, completes Critical Service Request processing and sends an ‘Update Security Credentials’ (CS02b) Command to the Device.

 The Device receives the Command, and does the following things: